delpantheone/editor/README.md

 # Editor

-A basic neovim config with just Lazy package manager and a theme.
-Also, some options and keybinds set.
+A basic Neovim setup with just the Lazy package manager and a theme.
+Also, some options and keyboard shortcuts are defined.

-It aims to be a cross-system (Linux/Windows) config
+This is intended to be a multi-system (Linux/Windows) setup.

 ## Linux

-Clone this repo with the following command:
+Clone repo with the following command:

     git clone https://github.com/delpantheone/editor.git ~/.config/nvim

 ## Windows

-After running the command above, create a "init.lua" file on the following directory:
+After running the above command, create an "init.lua" file in the following directory:

 "%USERPROFILE%\Appdata\Local\nvim\"

-It should have the following content inside:
+It should have the following contents:

     local home = os.getenv("HOME") or os.getenv("USERPROFILE")
     local config_path = home .. "/.config/nvim"